meshonline/kinect-sdk-bvh-saver/README.md

 3.Install Microsoft Visual Studio 2010 Express Edition.<br/>
 4.Open the project, build and run.<br/>
 <br/>
-When the Kinect camera detect your body, the software will automatically record the skeleton animation to a bvh file, when the Kinect camera can not detect your body, the software will finish recording the bvh file.<br/>
+When the Kinect camera detects your body, the software will automatically record the skeleton animation to a bvh file, after the Kinect camera can not detect your body, the software will finish recording the bvh file, the output path is the current directory.<br/>
 <br/>
 Enter the Kinect camera's viewport, perform actions, then leave the viewport, repeat the steps, you can record many skeleton animation clips at one time.